 The most important question we can ask now is, “are you able to use your strengths in your role?”
 If the answer is “no,” let’s talk about how to shift that so you can answer “yes.”
 When you can say “yes” you will feel the shift.
 You will be more excited to come to work, you will have extra energy to be even more productive, and you will have more confidence in the strengths you offer everyone with which you interact.

 3 Tips to Maximize Your Assessments

 Our encouragement to you:

 - If you find that you or your organization might be misusing assessments, consider shifting to a more positive and holistic approach for optimal results.

 - Don’t be afraid to learn, understand, and grow your strengths.
 Even if your organization is misusing the assessment, you can still accept, appreciate and aim your strengths towards success.
 It only takes one person to start the paradigm shift.

 - Appreciate the strengths you don’t have by partnering-up with others.
 You can’t have all 34 strengths in your top 5 or 8.
 The math simply does not work.
 Do not dwell on your weaknesses, which will drain your energy and passion.
 Find partner-up opportunities to maximize results for everyone.

 Have questions or thoughts?
 Curious how to take action on our encouragements?
 Need support and accountability?
-We are happy to connect with you and put ideas into action to increase engagement, energy, and efficiency and a personal and professional level.
+We are happy to connect with you and put ideas into action to increase engagement, energy, and efficiency at a personal and professional level.